 - lost income.

-If the plaintiff’s losses exceed the policy limit, then the plaintiff may sue the homeowner for the difference.
+If your losses exceed the policy limit, then you may sue the homeowner for the difference.
 (Some homeowners insurance policies have “umbrella” provisions that pay out extra money in case the policy limit is insufficient.)

 6.1.
 Negligence v.
 Intentional claims